nicokist/RNASeq_similarity_matrix/README.md

 ```
 - The sequence similarity matrix and a visualization thereof will be left in the current directory if everything finishes successfully.

+# Citation
+Link to preprint to follow.

+# Troubleshooting
-# If you don't have bam files
+## If you don't have bam files
 If you don't have GRCh38 bam files it is recommended to use STAR to align your fastq files to the reference genome, creating a single bam file for each sample.

 First generate a genome index: